-The Memorandum and Articles of Association was adopted on 27 June 2016 and was replaced by the Second Amended and Restated Memorandum and Articles of Association adopted by a special resolution passed on 2 June 2022.
-The Second Amended and Restated Memorandum and Articles of Association has updated to reflect to the latest requirement of the latest amendments to the Listing Rules.
+The Memorandum and Articles of Association was adopted on 27 June 2016.
+During the Reporting Period, the Company has changed the name from Star Properties Group (Cayman Islands) Limited into Star Group Company Limited.
+The Memorandum of Association has not been updated to reflect the name change but will be updated together with the changes to the Memorandum and Articles of Association in accordance to the new requirement of the latest amendments to the Listing Rules after the approval in the upcoming annual general meeting.
 Details of the changes in the Memorandum and Articles of Association can refer to the Company's circular of annual general meeting dated 25 April 2022.
 The constitutional documents (amended from time to time) are available on the websites of the Company and the Stock Exchange.